From Contract to House Keys: Breaking Down the House Closing Process

 Step 12: Decide whether to buy title insurance

-While you have to buy homeowners insurance, title insurance for yourself is optional.
-Title insurance protects you in the future if someone claims to have rights to ownership of the property you’re buying or if there was a recording error in the title.
-The title review (see Step 2) is designed to catch these issues, and title insurance protects you if the search didn’t uncover a problem.
+While it’s essential to buy homeowners insurance, title insurance for yourself is optional.
+It protects you in the future if someone claims to have rights to ownership of the property you’re buying or if there was a recording error in the title.
+The title review (see Step 2) is designed to catch these issues, and title insurance protects you against any problems that were missed during the search.

 Even if you decide not to buy a policy for yourself, either you or the seller will pay for the lender’s policy, which covers the mortgage lender for the same kinds of issues.
 In some states, buyer and seller negotiate who covers that cost, and in others, the cost customarily falls on the buyer.